Tools

 Team member · needs Solar + Lunar

 Core skill: funder-facing narrative drafting in the organization's voice.
 Produces letters of intent, progress reports, and funder updates that sound like the organization, not a consultant talking about it.
 Pulls grant portfolio, prior submissions, and funder context from Solar, and pulls program actuals and variance from Lunar for anything that reports on spend or progress.
-Needs both halves of the duo because LOIs rest on grant context and progress reports rest on the books — a draft is only as grounded as the data it is pulling from.
+Needs both Solar and Lunar because LOIs rest on grant context and progress reports rest on the books.
+A draft is only as grounded as the data it is pulling from.
 Built because development staff rewrite the same sentences across dozens of funder submissions, and every rewrite is an opportunity for the organizational voice to drift.

 Development Concept